Training a Foundation Model for Materials on a Budget: Experiments

 \subsection{Inference speed}

-Lastly, we compare inference speed against existing materials potentials using a script from the MACE \citep{Batatia2022mace} repository\footnote{\url{https://github.com/ACEsuit/mace/blob/main/tests/test_benchmark.py}}, modified to work with \model{} and eSEN.
-We run each model in the default configuration in which it is used within its ASE calculator, without compilation or cuEquivariance kernels for the PyTorch-based MACE-MP-0 and eSEN models, and just-in-time compilation for the JAX-based \model{}.
+Finally, we compare inference speed with existing interatomic potentials by using ASE \cite{larsen2017atomic} to run calculations on diamond across varying unit cell sizes, timing the calculations for each model.\footnote{See \url{https://github.com/mitkotak/matbench-speed} for inference speed benchmarking code.}.
+We run each model in the default configuration in which it used within its ASE calculator, with compilation and kernels wherever specified in the documentation.
+See Section \ref{inference} for more information on benchmarking setup.

 Figure \ref{fig:inference} compares performance of each model in terms of steps per day vs. number of atoms.
-In this study, \model{} is about 10$\times$ faster than eSEN, and roughly 2$\times$ slower than MACE-MP-0, offering a new option in the accuracy vs. speed Pareto frontier at a fraction of the training cost.
+In this study, \model{} is about 100$\times$ faster than eSEN, offering a new option in the accuracy vs. speed Pareto frontier at a fraction of the training cost.